MounikaB04/syncinterns-task3/README.md

 TASK3 PROJECT NAME: Music Webapp

- Its a simple Music Webapp designed using html,css and javascript, we can able to play,pause and seek songs.
+ Its a simple Music Webapp designed using html,css and javascript, in this webapp it contains play , pause and from certain point we can pause and continue the song.

  IDE - Visual Code Studio